-What We Heard How We Responded Environmental, Social, an Environmental, Social, and Other Continue commitment to environmental and social issues We are committed to environmental and social issues and make related disclosures, such as our Impact and DEI Report.
+(8) Twilio Inc.

+What We Heard How We Responded Corporate Governance Sunset our dual class structure Our dual class voting structure was sunset in June 2023.
+Separate CEO and Board Chair roles We separated the roles of CEO and board chair in January 2024, appointing Mr. Epstein, an independent director and formerly our lead independent director, as board chair.
+Declassify board of directors We are seeking stockholder approval at the Annual Meeting to declassify our board of directors.
+If approved, directors would be elected to one-year terms beginning with our 2025 annual meeting of stockholders.
+Continue board refreshment Since the beginning of 2021, we have added four new independent directors, each of whom bolsters oversight by our board of directors in areas critical to our business strategy, bringing additional skills and diversity to our board of directors, including most recently appointing Mr. Stafman to provide additional stockholder perspective.
+We amended our corporate governance guidelines to require that each initial director search pool include candidates who reflect diverse backgrounds, including diversity of gender, race and ethnicity, formalizing our existing general practice of including and recruiting such candidates.
+Environmental, Social, and Other Continue commitment to environmental and social issues We are committed to environmental and social issues and make related disclosures, such as our Impact and DEI Report.
 Stockholders expressed appreciation for this commitment and disclosure and expressed support for ongoing enhancements.
-Continue commitment to stockholder engagement We enhanced our stockholder engagement program and implemented a year-round outreach and feedback process with formal meetings with our stockholders in the spring and fall.

-(1) Non-GAAP income (loss) from operations and free cash flow are non-GAAP financial measures.
-Refer to Appendix B for their definitions and a reconciliation of each non-GAAP measure to its most directly comparable GAAP measure.
+Continue commitment to stockholder engagement We enhanced our stockholder engagement program and implemented a year- round outreach and feedback process with formal meetings with our stockholders in the spring and fall. perations and free cash flow are non-GAAP financial measures.
+Refer to Appendix B for their definitions and a measure to its most directly comparable GAAP measure.